canonical/haproxy-operator/README.md

 where the DEFAULT keyword means use the certificate set with `ssl_cert`/`ssl_key` (or alternatively you can inline different base64-encode certificates).

+Note that in order to use SSL termination you need haproxy 1.5 or later, which is not available in stock trusty, but you can get it from trusty-backports setting the `source` configuration option to `backports` or to whatever PPA/archive you wish to use.

 ## Development

 The following steps are needed for testing and development of the charm,